robe16/kiosk.email-notifications/README.md

 Within the <code>/src/config/cfg.py</code> module, change the variable <code>google_sheetId</code> to reflect the Google Sheet ID for the file created above.
 This can be extracted from the URL whilst accessing the file via a web browser.

 In order to utilise the 'countdown' functionality, use <code>{countdown}</code> within the body of the messages (column A) and input a valid date into the 'Countdown date' cell (column B).
-THe Python script will check if a countdown target date is present for the message, and if so, uses the <code>.format()</code> function to input the number of days to the countdown target date.
+The Python script will check if a countdown target date is present for the message, and if so, uses the <code>.format()</code> function to input the number of days to the countdown target date.

 <hr>